n-ubo/clawjs/README.md

 <h2>TIPS</h2>

 When using tools [Code Injector](https://addons.mozilla.org/en-US/firefox/addon/codeinjector/) to run my code, you could use the same code with different initialization settings for certain websites you usually visit.
-This way you can better shape your VIM like experience while browsing on any website.
+This way you can better shape your VIM-like experience while browsing on any website.